 BI-RADS Scoring and Breast Density

 BI-RADS reports also score breast density, which assesses how much fatty, glandular, and fibrous tissue you have in your breasts.
-Dense breast tissue can make it harder to spot tumors on your mammogram.
+Dense breast tissue can make it harder to detect breast cancer on a mammogram and also raises the risk of developing breast cancer.

 Limitations of BI-RADS